Emergent Turbulence in Nonlinear Gravity: Results

 \section{Results}

-One main conclusion drawn from our studies, is the {\em inverse energy cascade} in both temporal and spatial directions in the nonlinear regime of dynamical spacetimes.
-Starting with the case containing a non-spinning, asymptotically flat black hole, Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} illustrates this inverse cascade while injecting an $\ell=2$ gravitational wave, with frequency $\omega=0.5/M_i$ and amplitude $A_i=1.2\times10^{-3}$.
+Our main conclusion is the emergence of temporal and spatial {\em inverse energy cascades} in nonlinear dynamical spacetimes.
+For a Schwarzschild BH, Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} illustrates this effect while injecting an $\ell=2$ GW, with $\omega=0.5/M_i$ and $A_i=1.2\times10^{-3}$.
 The envelope of the response in the $\ell=6$ harmonic of $\mathcal{E}$ is shown, decomposed into its constituent frequency components.
-The harmonic first undergoes two nonlinear excitations at $\omega$ and $3\omega$ (gray region), arising from third-order couplings: $\omega=\omega+\omega-\omega$ and $3\omega=\omega+\omega+\omega$.
+This harmonic first undergoes two nonlinear excitations at $\omega$ and $3\omega$ (gray region), arising from third-order couplings: $\omega=\omega+\omega-\omega$ and $3\omega=\omega+\omega+\omega$.
 Their peak amplitudes have been verified to scale as $A_i^3$.
-In the {\em weakly driven regime} these two frequency components behave in a laminar manner: their temporal evolution reacts \emph{instantaneously} to the injected wave, remains \emph{phase-locked} to it, and does not exchange energy with other modes.
+In the {\em weakly driven regime} these components evolve laminarily: their response is \emph{instantaneous}, remains \emph{phase-locked} to the driving wave, and does not exchange energy with other modes.
 These features persist over time, and the same modes are excited regardless of the injection amplitude $A_i$.
-See more details below in Fig.~\ref{fig:injecting_l2_various_amps} and in Supplementary Information.

-Remarkably, for sufficiently strong injections, such as the case $A_i=1.2\times10^{-3}$ shown in Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2}, novel nonlinear excitations \emph{emerge} at $2\omega$ and $\omega$ sequentially in time, as shown by the orange regions in the figure.
-These two new nonlinear excitations emerge, grow, and saturate after the laminar modes pass their peaks and the injected gravitational-wave driver reaches its constant amplitude.
+Remarkably, for sufficiently strong injections, as in Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2}, novel nonlinear excitations \emph{emerge} at $2\omega$ and $\omega$ sequentially in time (orange regions).
+These two excitations emerge, grow, and saturate after the laminar modes pass their peaks and the injected GW driver reaches its constant amplitude.
 In particular, the $\omega$ component first undergoes a laminar excitation and then a secondary nonlinear emergence, resulting in a two-peaked structure in its temporal evolution.
-The bottom panel of Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} further illustrates this phenomenology and provides insight into the underlying dynamics: the yellow dashed line, which connects the dominant laminar mode $3\omega$ to the subsequently emergent nonlinear modes $2\omega$ and $\omega$, indicates an inverse energy cascade towards smaller frequencies.
+The bottom panel of Fig.~\ref{fig:inverse_cascade_in_frequency_injecting_l2} further illustrates this phenomenology and provides more insights: the yellow dashed line, which connects the dominant laminar mode $3\omega$ to the subsequently emergent nonlinear modes $2\omega$ and $\omega$, indicates an inverse energy cascade towards smaller frequencies\footnote{We focus on $\omega M_i=0.5$.
+Similar nonlinear excitations also emerge at $\omega M_i=0.4$ and 0.6, but not at higher frequencies e.g., $\omega M_i=1.5$.
+Further details are provided in SM. }.